unorig/AVTAK/README.md

 This is the decompiled source code for A View to a Kill for the Commodore 64.

 ## Description
-I am very slowly working my way through the Commodore 64 code for A View to a Kill for the Commodore 64.
+I am very slowly working my way through the code for A View to a Kill for the Commodore 64.
 I am hoping to better understand the code and one day possibly fix some of the bugs.

 ## The code